pyeventsourcing/eventsourcing/README.md

 entity, but that is out of the scope of this package — if you wish to do that, perhaps something like [Zookeeper](https://zookeeper.apache.org/) might help.

-**Abstract base classes** — suggest of how to structure an event sourced application.
+**Abstract base classes** — suggest how to structure an event sourced application.
 The library has base classes for application objects, domain entities, entity repositories, domain events of various types, mapping strategies, snapshotting strategies, cipher strategies, test cases, etc. They are well factored, relatively simple, and can be easily extended for your own